thibaultduponchelle/perlres/CONTRIBUTING.md

 If you put official website first, you can provide a [github link](https://github.com/) (or a [metaCPAN link](https://metacpan.org/)) at the end of the line.

-Remember that this is not stricly a module list like [Task::Kensho](https://github.com/EnlightenedPerlOrganisation/task-kensho) otherwise I would have chosen in priority the [metaCPAN link](https://metacpan.org/)
+Remember that this is not strictly a module list like [Task::Kensho](https://github.com/EnlightenedPerlOrganisation/task-kensho) otherwise I would have chosen in priority the [metaCPAN link](https://metacpan.org/)

 ## Quality Standard